-- 70 % of seven (7) laps is 4.9, five (5) laps would count. - 70 % of five (5) laps is 3.5, three (3) laps would count.
+- 70 % of seven (7) laps is 4.9, the number is rounded up so five (5) laps would count. - 70 % of six (6) laps is 4.2, the number is rounded down, so four (4) laps would count.

 The minimum number of laps required to qualify as a finisher may be communicated during the Pilot Briefing and/or through a Bulletin.
 Any Boat crossing the finish line after the 'winning Boat' will be classified according to the number of laps completed and its time, provided it has covered the minimum required laps.